TAMUSHPE/tamushpe-guides/docs/personal-website3/intro/environment.md

 ---

 To make a Github account, to go to [Github's website](https://github.com/ "Github").
 Once there, there will be a button on the top right of the screen that says sign up.
 Click on it, and make your account using your preferred method.
-After this, open up Github Desktop and sign into your new account.
+After this, open up VSCode and sign into your new account.

 ---